-The T&C are an integral part of the DESIALIS sale contract (“the Contract”), as well as of any standard contracts such as Incograin, Synacomex, Gafta, etc., that DESIALIS may make use of.
-In the event of contradiction between these documents, the following shall prevail in diminishing order: the Contract, the standard contract, and the T&C.
+The T&C are an integral part of the sale contract ((to be formalized by the Seller with the Customer (hereinafter, “the Contract”), as well as of any standard contracts such as Incograin, Gafta, etc., that DESIALIS may make use of.
+In the event of contradiction between these documents, they shall prevail over each other in the following order of importance: the Contract, the standard contract, and the T&C.

+If the Seller accepts the order, he sends an order confirmation to the Customer.
+The Customer has then twenty-four (24) working hours from receipt of the Seller's order confirmation, to cancel or request a change to his order.
+Otherwise, the order confirmation will be deemed accepted by the Customer and will be the Contract.
 The Seller shall only be bound by the Contracts.
-The Contracts shall specify the nature of the Merchandise, its price, payment conditions, the monthly delivery schedule, as well as the choice of Incoterms and their place of application.
+The Contracts shall specify the nature of the Merchandise, its price, payment conditions, the monthly delivery schedule, as well as the chosen Incoterms and its place of application.
 Unless otherwise agreed upon, Delivery Orders (i.e., “Demande d’ordre de livraison” hereafter “the DOL”) shall not be accepted unless backed by a guarantee from the Vendor’s credit insurance, or unless payment is received before the order is prepared under the conditions provided by article 5 of the T&C.

-In the event of contradiction between the Contract and the Customer’s confirmation, the Contract shall prevail.
+In the event of contradiction between the Contract (including the standard contract referred to in the Contract and these T&C) and any document issued by the Customer, the Contract shall prevail.

 Contracts agreed to by the Seller are final.
-They may not be amended or cancelled by the Customer, who shall compensate the Seller for all losses or costs incurred in relation to the preparation of a DOL that was subsequently changed or cancelled.
+They may not be amended or cancelled by the Customer, who shall compensate the Seller for all losses or costs incurred in relation to the preparation of a DOL that is subsequently changed or cancelled by the Customer.

 The prices of the Merchandise on sale are those indicated in the Contract.